stanojevic/ReorderingGrammar/README.md

 make
 ```

-It will download all the necessary libraries and compilers and compile stuff.
+It will download all the necessary libraries and compilers and compile stuff. <br />
-The only prerequisite is JDK 1.8.
+The only prerequisite is JDK 1.8. <br />
-After compiling there will be jar file for Reordering Grammar (something like `rg_0.1.jar`) and lib directory with necessary libraries.
+After compiling there will be jar file for Reordering Grammar (something like `rg_0.1.jar`) and lib directory with necessary libraries. <br />
 There will also be archive `ReorderingGrammarian_0.1.tar.gz` which contains compressed all the necessary files for running ReorderingGrammarian.

 # Training